apsara-stack/terraform-provider-apsarastack/website/docs/r/image.html.markdown

 ### Timeouts

-The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration-0-11/resources.html#timeouts) for certain actions:

 * `create` - (Defaults to 10 mins) Used when creating the image (until it reaches the initial `Available` status).
 * `delete` - (Defaults to 10 mins) Used when terminating the image.